Tourism in Spain: Summer resorts and beaches

 Spain's two archipelagoes, the Balearic Islands off the mainland coast in the Mediterranean and the volcanic Canary Islands in the Atlantic, are also both very popular destinations with Spaniards and Europeans.

 In addition to the summer tourism, other modalities like cultural and monumental tourism congresses, sport or fun tourism have been developed in these areas, including such famous cities as Barcelona and Valencia, the biggest harbours of the Spanish Mediterranean coast.

 Many coastal or island places also have great ecological and natural importance.
 Theme Parks like Terra Mítica, Tibidabo Amusement Park, Tivoli World and the resort PortAventura World or diverse water-fun parks are also popular.

 In 2014 Spain broke its own record of blue flag beaches, achieving 681 flags and becoming the leader in the Northern Hemisphere.
 Spain is also the leader in blue flags for marinas.

 Cultural tourism, business tourism

-As a crossroads of several civilizations, Spain offers a number of historical cities and towns.
+As a crossroads of several civilisations, Spain offers a number of historical cities and towns.
 Major destinations include Spain's two largest cities: Madrid and Barcelona, which stand as two of the leading city destinations in Europe.
 Both offer a matchless number of attractions and their importance in commerce, education, entertainment, media, fashion, science, sports and arts contribute to their status as two of the world's major global cities.

 Fifteen Spanish cities have been declared World Heritage Cities by the UNESCO: